YideeZhang/truck-drone-network-skill/README.md

 Repository: [YideeZhang/truck-drone-network-skill](https://github.com/YideeZhang/truck-drone-network-skill).
 It is initially **private**.
 The owner must grant teammates repository access before clone; a 404 can mean missing permission, not a wrong URL.
 No new public software licence or data-redistribution permission is implied; see `NOTICE`.

-Development/shared environment: `C:/Users/59167/Desktop/Home/PythonProject/E-Truck-Drone-System/.venv`; original-host interpreter `C:/Users/59167/Desktop/Home/PythonProject/E-Truck-Drone-System/.venv/Scripts/python.exe`.
-All development verification used that existing environment.
-A teammate uses a separately confirmed existing Python 3.12 interpreter and records it.
-No command in this pipeline creates a venv or installs packages automatically.

 ## Start with Codex

 ```powershell